 Hi, I’m Claudia Balthazar, a writer from New York City!

 I love writing poetry, news articles, short stories and love notes…in that order.
-Currently, I freelance for numerous publications, focusing mainly on Political and legal news.
+Currently, I freelance for numerous publications, focusing mainly on political and business news.

 I love to brag about my stint as a student journalist!

 I am the 2009 recipient of the Dale R. Wright Scholarship, awarded to me through the New York City professional chapter of the National Association of Black Journalists.
 The late Mr. Wright was the first to integrate the former New York World-Telegram Sun newsroom.
 He was honored with the 2016 NABJ Lifetime Achievement Award and two years before that, I became a co-winner for the NABJ Student Journalist of the Year Award.

 In 2013, I attended the New York Women in Communications Foundation’s Matrix Awards as a scholarship recipient and in that same year, I was selected to be a Rising Ailes Apprentice; later renamed the Fox News Apprentice Program.

 After graduating Hofstra University, I spent my summer as a Carnegie-Knight News21 Fellow, becoming the first Hofstra student to do so.
 There, I worked in the famous Walter Cronkite newsroom at Arizona State University, where my main focus was on gun violence in urban Baton Rouge, Louisiana.